CristinaT21/TMPS_LABS/reports/README4.md

 }
 ```
 ## Conclusions:
-In this laboratory work I studied and implemented 4 structural design patterns.
-I used the Adapter pattern to make the Magazine class compatible with the Book class.
-I used the Composite pattern to create a list of products, which can contain both books and magazines.
-I used the Decorator pattern to add a new functionality to the Book class.
-I used the Facade pattern to create a CreateUserFacade class that will be used to access the functionalities of the system.
+In this laboratory work I studied and implemented 3 behavioural design patterns.